wsong1985/Election_Analysis/README.md

 - **Which candidate won the election, what was their vote count, and what was their percentage of the total votes?**

-  - _Diana Degette won the election with 272,892 votes; it was 73.8% of the total votes._
+  - _Diana Degette won the election with 272,892 votes, representing 73.8% of the total votes._

     <img src="Images/Winner.PNG" width=300>